mikey242/kudos-donations/readme.txt

 = 4.2.0 =
 * Optimize data storage making the plugin faster and use less space
-* Fix some icons missing in the admin pages
+* More PHP dependencies are now scoped reducing conflicts with other plugins
+* Implement lazy-loading for third-party libraries reducing memory usage
 * Profile name now shown next to "Mollie ready" when connected
 * Invoices renamed to receipts
 * "From" and "To" fields in receipts now properly aligned
 * Receipt emails now sent in donor's browser language (only for new donors)
 * Automatically link all subscription payment to their subscription (not just initial payment)
 * Allow multiple filters to be applied to admin tables
+* Tested with WordPress 7.0
+* Fix some icons missing in the admin pages
 * Debug mode: Show linked entities when viewing individual details
 * Update dependencies